-An accident cannot be predicted but when a cyclist is injured because of driver error is not an ‘accident’ but instead a crash.
-After spending his entire legal career representing cyclists Bob Mionske knows all too well the difference.
+An accident cannot be predicted.
+But when a cyclist is injured because of driver error, it’s not an ‘accident,’ it’s a crash, because it is the predictable result of the driver’s error.
+After spending his entire legal career exclusively representing cyclists, Bob Mionske knows the difference all too well.
 Bob has represented cyclists from Portland, Gresham, Beaverton, Salem, Eugene, Medford, Ashland, Bend and from all over the state of Oregon.

 Representation In Oregon Bicycle Crash Cases

 Oregon lawyer and Bike Law founder, Bob Mionske is a former Olympic and professional cyclist based in Portland, with a law practice that is exclusively focused on representing cyclists who have been injured by motorists, unsafe road conditions, or defective cycling products.
-With offices in Portland, Bob represents cyclists all over the State, from Salem, Corvallis, and Eugene to Medford, Ashland, and Pendleton.
+With offices in Portland, Bob represents cyclists all over the state, from Portlandm Beaverton, and Gresham, to Salem, Corvallis, and Eugene to Bend, Medford, Ashland, and Pendleton.

 There are lots of attorneys out there who will be glad to take a bicycle injury case.
 And every other kind of case they can find.
 Bob is different.
 Before he was an Oregon bike accident lawyer, Bob was an amateur and professional racing cyclist.
 Bob represented the United States at the 1988 and 1992 Olympics, and in several other international races.
 After finishing his last professional racing season for Team Saturn, Bob changed directions, and after graduating from law school in 1999, opened the first cyclist-only law office in the world.
 Bob coined the term “bicycle law” to describe his new law practice before anybody had ever heard of such a thing.
 Since then, Bob has focused his entire career on representing injured cyclists.

 Bob began writing Legally Speaking, the nation’s first “Bicycle Law” column, in 2002, and in 2007, wrote Bicycling & the Law, the first book for cyclists on their legal rights since the publication of The Road Rights of Wheelmen in 1895.
-Today, Bob continues to write on bicycle law and the rights of cyclists in his Road Rights column for VeloNews magazine.
+Today, Bob continues to write on bicycle law and the rights of cyclists in his Legally Speaking column for VeloNews magazine.

 OG Bike Lawyer, Olympian, and More